-Join Steve Grisetti for an in-depth discussion in this video Organize media in your Project Assets panel, part of Up and Running with Premiere Elements 12.
+Join Steve Grisetti for an in-depth discussion in this video Organize media in your Project Assets panel, part of Learning Premiere Elements 12.

 When you're working in quick view any media files you add to your project are immediately to your timeline.
 When you are working in expert view on the other hand, any media files you add to your project are added first to the project access panel which is sort of a holding area for your videos, stills, music and audio.
 But the Project Assets' panel is more than just a passive storage space.
 There it is right here.
 It also includes a number of tools for managing the media in your project, even a few bonus tools, for creating special media clips for your movie.